hlynch/Biometry2024/docs/Week-14-lab.md

 <img src="Week-14-lab_files/figure-html/unnamed-chunk-4-1.png" width="672" />

 Biplots take some getting used to, and when they have many more dimensions, they become increasingly difficult to interpret.
 However, papers high on PC1 are generally Interesting and Easy to read and papers low on PC1 are generally Boring and more Difficult to read.
-Papers high on PC2 are generally more Useful and slightly more Difficult and papers low on PC2 are generally less Useful but less Difficult to read.
+Papers high on PC2 are generally Useful, Difficult, and Interesting all at the same time and papers low on PC2 are generally less Useful and less Difficult to read and less Interesting.
 It's worth noting that there is a nice spread of papers in this bi-plot, so at least along these two axes, there were no real outliers.
 Also, keep in mind that since the PCA is picking up relative differences, it is not possible for all papers to end up in one corner of the plot.
 While of course we would want all papers to be highly Interesting and highly Useful, even if all papers ranked high on both measures overall, the PCA will identify axes of *differences* so there will always be some that show up as "relatively less Interesting" - does this make sense?

-Which papers were highly positive on PC2 and also positive on PC1?
-These are papers that were Useful and also more Interesting than the average.
+Which papers were  positive on PC2 and also positive on PC1?
+These are papers that were more generally more Useful and Interesting than the average.

 ```r